I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 The four Kings of the tarot are the heads of their suits.
 They are the rulers of the tarot but they rule in completely different ways.
 They represent the culmination of the procession that begins with the Ace.
 They can also reflect real personalities when they appear in a reading.
 They are complete, yet imperfect, with all the positive and negative attributes that elevate, but at the same time make us fallible... and human.

-In this article, we shall take a close look at the King of Swords, without doubt the most intimidating of the four Kings.
+In this article, we shall take a close look at the King of Swords, without doubt, the most intimidating of the four Kings.

 In the Rider-Waite tarot deck, the King of Swords sits upon a carved stone throne.
-The carvings are butterflies, symbols of air, to which the suit of swords is usually associated.
+The carvings are butterflies, symbols of air, with which the suit of swords is usually associated.
 He wears gray and blue robes to represent sky colors.
 He holds a large, heavy-looking sword in his right hand.
 The King looks sternly ahead, glaring right out at the viewer.

 Swords are usually associated with air in most tarot decks, though occasionally they are transposed with wands (action).
 The qualities of air are connected with mental processes – thought and communication.